On the 5:15: Content

 The Ingersoll watch, made by the Ingersoll Watch Company, was a popular brand at that time due to its famous one-dollar price.

-The subject of the song finally arrives home well after midnight, only to find the door locked and the lights out.
-He heads back to town instead, goes back to the office with an awful headache, then attempts to finally return home on the 5:15 -- only to discover that the train doesn't run on Saturdays.
-Eventually, he is taken to divorce court by his angry wife, only to win his case easily, as "the jury, the lawyers, the judge supreme / all are commuters on the 5:15".
+The subject of the song finally arrives home well after midnight, only to find the door locked.
+He heads back to town instead, goes back to the office with an awful headache, then attempts to finally return home on the 5:15, only to discover that the train doesn't run on Saturdays.
+Eventually, he is taken to divorce court by his angry wife, but wins his case easily, as "the jury, the lawyers, the judge supreme / all are commuters on the 5:15".

 One oddity about the song is the brief instrumental bar played at both the beginning and the end of the song: "Shave and a Haircut".
 First appearing as early as 1899, the tune was already well-known at the time.

 The song's punch line is a common humorous or ironic gag.
 A modern example occurred when comedian Alan King told Johnny Carson about the time a particular airline had sued him for naming them on live TV after he experienced flight problems.
 He reported that the judge threw out the airline's case because the judge had also flown on that airline, with similar frustrating results.